 Camping takes you on exciting adventures into the natural world.
 You'll learn to live with others in the out-of-doors.
 You'll learn to be a good citizen of the outdoors.

-Cub Scout camping has day camps, resident camps, Webelos den overnight campouts, family camps, and pack overnighters.
+There are lots of different opportunities for Cub Scouts to go camping including day camps, resident camps, Webelos den overnight campouts, family camps, and pack overnighters.

 Day camp lasts for one day to five days.
-It's for Tiger Cubs, Cub Scouts, and Webelos Scouts.
+Day Camp is open to Cub Scouts of all levels but is best for Tigers and Wolves.
 Day camps are held during the day or early evening.
 Campers do not stay overnight.

 Webelos Den Overnight Campouts